alvarop/protox/README.md

 See [notes.md](notes.md) for miscellaneous project notes and intermediate results.

 See [hardware.md](hardware.md) for hardware notes (pinouts, etc...)

+See [a7105.py](a7105.py) for python module that decodes A7105 SPI packets into readable text

 See [checksum.py](checksum.py) for packet checksum computation and explanation.